supercoder186/SceneryPacksOrganiser/README.md

 2. If you had disabled some scenery packs in your old scenery_packs.ini, the program will offer to retain those in the new ini.

 3. If the program was unable to sort some scenery packs, it will display them and offer a choice to write them into the ini anyway.
-If yes, it will write them at the top
+If yes, it will write them at the top.

 4. If the program detects multiple airport packs for an ICAO code, it will give you a choice to prioritise them within the program
     - It will first display the ICAO code, and then list the packs with a serial number, the airport name as per the pack, and the pack's folder's name
-    - If you opted to resolve, you will need to enter the serial numbers as shown in the list in descending order of priority (highest first, lowest last).
-It will write them in that order
+    - If you opted to resolve, you will need to define the priorities.
+To do so, go through the list and enter the serial numbers in your desired order, separated by commas.
+The highest priority should go first, and the lowest last
 5. If an existing `scenery_packs.ini` is found, it will be renamed to `scenery_packs.ini.bak`.
 Old backup files will be removed upon completion of the script.\
 To roll back, simply drop the `.bak` extension.